Considering the Cost of Dental Implants

 - Bone graft or site preservation

 - Placing the Dental Implant — the titanium “tooth root”

 - Placing the Crown — the porcelain “tooth”

-Single Implants can range in cost for $1000–$3000, but circumstances can drive that higher.
+Single Implants can range in cost from $2000–$3000, but circumstances can drive that higher.

 Continuing Cost of Bridges and Dentures